 The Greenville brewing scene has recently experienced quite a growth spurt making it a worthy candidate for your next road trip.
 Not only will you find great traditional styles, but brewers there are truly embracing local ingredients and lots of funk and sour.

-Six breweries are now open in the Greenville metro, with more hoping to come online later this year.
+At least eight breweries are now open in the Greenville metro.
 Additionally, the area’s other craft beer outlets have improved to the point that they are competitive with the best of the region.